-Headache treatment depends on the type of headaches you have.
+Headache Treatment in Singapore: Headache treatment depends on the type of headaches you have.
 Several types of medication are available, but other therapies may also be effective.

 The type of treatment for your headaches depends on the cause.
 Treatment will be very different for a migraine than for a headache caused by a tumor.
 The most common causes of headaches are tension headaches and migraine headaches (cluster headaches are very similar to migraines).